 - If you are newly socially vulnerable as a result of COVID 19

 - People who are registered disabled

 - People with chronic lung disease or moderate to severe asthma

 - People who are immunocompromised including because of cancer treatment

 - People of any age with severe obesity e.g. body mass index (BMI) over 40

 - Certain underlying medical conditions, particularly if not well controlled, such as those with diabetes, dementia, renal failure, or liver disease might also be at risk

-They want to help people who are in need, including those having difficulties with their heating and energy supply e.g. topping up their prepayment meter, facing loneliness and financial difficulties.
-They particularly want to offer support to those people who are vulnerable in the current situation, who are in the ‘shielded’ group or are self-isolating.
-Contact them by email: email@example.com or call 0800 772 3617 or 07731 540215.
-They're offering:
+They want to help people who are in need, including those having difficulties with their heating and energy supply e.g. topping up their prepayment meter, broken heating, cold/damp homes and financial difficulties.
+They can help all residents.
+Contact them by email: email@example.com or call 0800 772 3617.